 There is something comfy to me to have scents from home to add a touch of comfort to your stay.
 I know the nurses will bring you extra soaps or shampoos if needed, but having your own items that you use at home just add that touch. .
 I brought small travel size of my favorite shampoo and conditioner and body wash.
 Pack your toothbrush, toothpaste, face wipes (always good to have) hairbrush, hair ties, and make up if you so wish.
 I did bring lip balm.
 I also suggest face cream, something about the hospital rooms and air… it always seems to dry me out.
 So pack that body lotion and face cream for that extra moisturiser.
 During labor this was a huge comfort to me.
 OH…. bring a big bath towel…. always more comfortable than the small hospital bath towels.

 I should mention water water water!!!
-It's so important to drink water after childbirth.
+It’s so important to drink water after childbirth.
 So pack those large bottles of water, the nurse will gladly bring you ice, and a cup to refill.
 But water is crucial!
-Don't forget your favourite snacks.
+Don’t forget your favorite snacks.
 You can not eat before or during labor, some hospitals allow you to order out after delivering.
 It is a good idea to pack some snacks for Dad to have during labor.
 It might be a long day for him.
 Hospital snacks are not always the bet for dads, and he might not want to wonder the hallways.
 I gave birth at Pennsylvania Hospital in Philadelphia.
 My first immediate desire was to order Sushi after I gave birth both times.
 The hospital allowed me to order.
 But having extra snacks on hand while you wait, can helpful.
 Even to have snacks for down time.

 6. Headed Home Outfits for Mom and Baby

+Here’s one moms never think of; perhaps because we are thinking of the baby.
+When adding items to your mom’s hospital bag checklist, don’t forget to add an outfit for you!
 Taking your little one home for the first car seat ride can be a little stressful for some.
 Keep in mind, that the straps must fit on baby snug.
 Do not dress your little one in something bulky, keep it simple and comfortable for them as well.
 If you give birth during the winter months, and it is cold, a blanket or a carrier cover is nice to have.

 If you are planning on breast feeding, reach out to your insurance company early.
 Many insurance companies offer a free breast pump as health care for moms.
 It is a good idea to bring it with you.
 Keep in mind, mom’s milk does not come in for up to 5 days after birth.
 But you can support your body by pumping colostrum.

-8. Glasses/contact lens
+8. Don’t forget to pack Glasses/contact lens

 If you need these, I suggest you pack them in your bag.
 Just go ahead a plan ahead with a pair of extra contacts.
 That hospital room can be on the dryer side so add a travel size bottle of moisturizing eye drops.